ovanoss-syntech/AoC2025/README.md

 ```
 AoC2025/
 ├── solutions/          # Solution files for each day
-├── inputs/             # Input files for each day
+├── inputs/             # Input files for each day - DO NOT push inputs to your branch
 ├── utils/              # Shared utilities
 ├── venv/               # Virtual environment
 ├── pyproject.toml      # Project configuration